 - Do we have the leadership to execute this strategy and if not, where are the gaps?

-- What skills, experience and support do you need from the new member of staff?
+- What skills, experience and support do we need from the new member of staff?

 - What resources will this new board member need?
-Can you provide them?
+Can we provide them?

-- Do your business plans and forecasts warrant bringing someone else onboard?"
+- Do our business plans and forecasts warrant bringing someone else onboard?"

 By linking your strategy to any possible gaps in your leadership team you will be ensuring that you are specifically recruiting someone to carry out the role your business needs to achieve its objectives.

 Penny points out that defining your strategy and assessing your board’s ability to deliver that strategy is something successful family businesses revisit on a regular basis.
 “These questions can be asked at any stage of a business whether it’s in its first or fifth generation,” she says.
-This is supported by a recent survey conducted by PwC that found that increasing competition is forcing family businesses to focus more on ‘professionalising’ their firms, including “beefing up the board”1.
+This is supported by a that found that increasing competition is forcing family businesses to focus more on ‘professionalising’ their firms, including “beefing up the board”.